 Ex-officio members may not vote or present motions but may state recommendations.

 Proxy voting will not be permitted.

+A tied or equally split vote shall be resolved by the Executive Director.
+If the Executive Director would be considered to have a conflict of interest in the vote at hand, the DSE representative shall then break the tied vote.
+The Executive Director or DSE representative will only vote to break a tie, and shall not be considered a voting member for any other purposes.

 The meetings of the Council shall take place as follows: